 Element #4: Army Crawl

 Sadly I have no pictures of this element to show you- but it was a series of wooden garden stakes stuck in the ground with plastic tape stretched around the top of each stake in a zig-zag pattern.
 The kids had to crawl beneath the plastic tape without touching it to advance past this section of the course.

 Element #5: Toad Stools

-These were 5 large logs that we had in our wood pile that we arranged far enough apart to make them a challenge to jump from one to the next.
+These were 5 large logs pieces that we had in our wood pile that we arranged far enough apart to make them a challenge to jump from one to the next.
 Also- since they were not attached to the lawn in any way, they wobbled a bit when the kids landed on them- which made this element even harder.

 Element #6: The Cliffhanger

 This one was the element that took out almost every remaining competitor at our party!
-When we bought our house, this large wood half-pipe came with it- and while my kids have had fun sledding down the half-pipe “hill” in the winter, they don't have strong enough skateboarding skills yet to board on it.
+When we bought our house a large wooden half-pipe came with it- and while my kids have had fun sledding down the half-pipe “hill” in the winter, they don't have strong enough skateboarding skills yet to board on it.
 But then my husband came up with the idea that we can use this half pipe as a base to build a few American Ninja Warrior elements- starting with this cliffhanger wall.
 Inspired by the cliffhanger wall used on the show, Steve attached pieces of wood railing at different angles and intervals across the face of this plywood board.
 It take a great deal of upper arm strength to make it from one end to the other!

 Element #7: Warp Wall

 The warp wall on the TV show is gigantic, and the athletes need to run up as high as possible and then grab onto the top with their hands to pull themselves over the top of the wall.
 But since we had the curved walls of this half-pipe we decided to make this a challenge for the kids by telling them that they could not use their hands at all- they had to use only their leg strength to run up the wall and reach the top.